manisha069/HacktoberFest21/README.md

 4. And you're all set!

 ## What do I do next?
-Loggin in through your Github/Gitlab account allows Hacktoberfest to track your progress.
+Logging in through your Github/Gitlab account allows Hacktoberfest to track your progress.
 You are required to:
 - **Make 4 succesful PRs in to a HactoberFest marked repository or need to have 'hacktoberfest-accepted' label to your PR.**
-- **Pull Requests made between October 1st and October 31st (both dates included) wil be counted.
+- **Pull Requests made between October 1st and October 31st (both dates included) wil be counted.**

 ### Note:
 Every Pull Request goes through a "Maturing Period" of two weeks, so do be patient during that duration and to make the most of your time, AVOID SPAMMY PRs!!